Ground grain, seeds or root into a powder is flour. Flour used in making breads or pastries. Here are the different flour and their uses.

-Enriched flour has nutrients are added back to the flour after processing as some significant amounts are lost in the making of flour.
+Enriched flour has nutrients added back to the flour after processing as some significant amounts are lost making flour.

 This flour made from grinding of wheat kernels is the most produced type of flour for cooking and baking.
-Wheat flour comes in many varieties usually based on the amount of gluten present.
-Descriptive names are given to these different grades of wheat flour such as “soft” or “hard” or “brown”.
+Wheat flour comes in many varieties based on the amount of gluten present.
+Descriptive names are given to grades of wheat flour such as “soft” or “hard” or “brown”.

 Types of Wheat Flour

-A very fine flour that is low in proteins and contributes to a more tender, less chewy end product.
-Because of these properties cake flour is used in cakes and cookies.
+Cake flour is a fine, milled flour low in proteins and contributes to a more tender, less chewy end product.
+Because fewer proteins means less gluten formed therefor making cake flour perfect for cakes and cookies where tender desired.

-Sometimes referred to as plain flour this type of flour does not have leavening agents added.
-Breads and some types of pastry are made with all-purpose flour.
+Sometimes referred to as plain flour this flour does not have leavening agents added.
+Breads and some types of pastry made with all-purpose flour.

-Bread flour is high in protein content and can be bleached or unbleached.
+Bread flour is high in protein content and is bleached or unbleached.

 Some flours restrict some parts of the wheat kernel used in the milling process.
 Whole wheat flour uses the whole kernel except the hard outer layer.

 Durum Flour is the hardest of all the flours used in making pasta.
-It is milled into a flour called semolina.
+Milled into a flour called semolina.

 Types of Flour from other Grains

-Other grains are milled into flours you can usually pick up at the organic food store.
-Oat, barley, rice, buckwheat and more are used to flavor and color bread made with wheat flour to make specialty formulas.
+Other grains milled into flours you can pick up at the organic food store.
+Oat, barley, rice, buckwheat and more used to flavor and color bread made with wheat flour to make specialty formulas.